 - 2.3.1.
 Permitted Principal Use: Pump Station.
 The application is in compliance.
 Pursuant to §16-4.14.c.3(d), sanitary pump stations are a permitted principal use in the SSIZ-3 zone.
 A sanitary pump station is proposed.
 The plan complies. - 2.3.2.
 Maximum Principal Building Height.
-The application is in compliance. §16-4.14.c.5(a) permits a maximum building height of 39 ft and 2.5 stories for all principal buildings.
-The detail located on sheet 18 of the plan indicated that the pump station is one-foot and two-inches above grade and the service hook is located about five (4) feet above grade.
-The plan complies.
-The applicant should update the plans to include the exact height of the pump station above grade. - 2.3.3.
+This does not apply. §16-4.14.c.5(a) permits a maximum building height of 39 ft and 2.5 stories for all principal buildings, however, per §16-2.1, the pump station qualifies as a structure, not a building.
+The plan has been updated to include the height of the pump station above grade, which is four (4) feet and 11 inches, which is useful for reviewing the plan though not tied to a specific height requirement. - 2.3.3.
 Maximum Impervious Coverage.
 The application is in compliance. §16-4.14.c.7(c)(2) establishes a maximum impervious coverage of 50% on the subdivided parcel for the pump station.
 The plan indicates that the proposed pump station lot will have less than 50% impervious coverage.
-This should be a continuing condition of approval, as it may not be fully determined until the design of the station is completed. - 2.3.4.
+This should be a continuing condition of approval, as it may not be fully determined until the design of the station is completed.

+- 2.3.4.
 Maximum Building Coverage.
 The application is in compliance. §16-4.14.c.7(c)(3) establishes a maximum building coverage of 30% on the subdivided parcel for the pump station.
-The plan indicates that the

-- pump station lot will have less than 30% building coverage. .
+The plan indicates that the pump station lot will have less than 30% building coverage.
 This should be a continuing condition of approval, as it may not be fully determined until the design of the station is completed. - 2.3.5.
 Building Locations.
 The application is in compliance.
 Pursuant to §16-4.14.c.7(c)(4), no building shall be located closer than 75 ft to the existing right-of-way of NJSH Route 206 or 10 ft from any remaining property line.